 The OCI Element field is optionally present, and contains an OCI element as defined in 9.4.2.235 (OCI element).

+The MLO CIGTK subelement contains the CIGTK for the AP operating on the link identified by the Link ID Info field carried in the subelement.
+The format of the MLO CIGTK subelement is as shown in Figure 9-xxxx (WNM Sleep Mode MLO CIGTK subelement format).